julianthome/inmemantlr/README.md

 If no output directory is specified, the generated dot content will be displayed on the console.

-The command `java -jar inmemantlr.jar --grmrfiles Abnf.g4 --infiles iri.abnf,postal.abnf --outdir /tmp` will generate the files `/tmp/iri.dot` and `/tmp/postal.dot` from the generated parse trees.
+The command `java -jar inmemantlr-tool-<version>.jar --grmrfiles Abnf.g4 --infiles iri.abnf,postal.abnf --outdir /tmp` will generate the files `/tmp/iri.dot` and `/tmp/postal.dot` from the generated parse trees.
 For automating the PDF generation and visualization of the dot files [this script](https://gist.github.com/julianthome/66a31203b9b25493fa2a43889f948212) might be helpful.

 # API Usage Scenarios